thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

 [^220628-4]: Dr. Andrew Sulavik. _[All About Angels](https://www.kofc.org/en/resources/cis/cis303.pdf)_
     © 1999-2021 by Knights of Columbus Supreme Council.
 Pages 15-16.

+[Riddle]: </Harrypedia/people/Riddle/Tom_Marvolo/>

+[Harry]: </Harrypedia/people/Potter/Harry_James/>

-## mapping to Harry Potter
+## Mapping to Harry Potter

 Harry Potter cannon breaks magic down into:

 ### charms
-* generally a mix of inheritance from Virtues and Powers for the lower years, however
-  - things like "cheering charms" are _actually_ a form of transmutation manipulating the form of brain chemicals, and thus, temporarily, their effect.
+* generally a mix of inheritance from Virtues and Powers for the lower years, however things like "cheering charms" are _actually_ a form of transmutation manipulating the form of brain chemicals, and thus, temporarily, their effect.

-  - memory charms like obliviation are a mix of transmutation on brain chemicals with the Seraphic ability to perceive (and thus target the transmutation really precisely).
+* memory charms like obliviation are a mix of transmutation on brain chemicals with the Seraphic ability to perceive (and thus target the transmutation really precisely).
 Because they are chemical in nature, they can work on full humans.
 However, they can be more precisely targeted and